publiccodenet/about/organization/privacy.md

 We'll review the personal  we hold at least once a year and delete any data

+"As a contact for a piece of work, we may contact you where a work matter requires your input.
+Once you leave the role, we will update or delete the information we hold about you.
+This will take place at least once a year."

 ## Your rights

 You have the right to: